gardnerjack/TextAdventureEngine-Python/README.md

 # Basic Text Adventure Engine

-Uses a simple text file template to create a python-based text adventure.
+Uses a set of easy-to-make text file templates to create a text adventure game.
+Created in Python 3.

 ### Templates